-How to Help with a Double Chin
+How to Help Get Rid of a Double Chin

 If you have been cursed with your grandmother’s double chin, no exercise or chin strap will remove it.
 Realistically, there are several options to deal with a double chin.

 First, you could consider Kybella injections.
 These injections are done in the office, usually in 2 or 3 sessions, about 2 months apart.
 Kybella is injected into the fatty area under the chin to actually kill fat cells.
 You will have some swelling for a few days, will feel some firmness, and notice some numbness for up to 3 to 4 weeks.
 Kybella is FDA approved to remove excess fat from under the chin.
 No skin is removed, but some does shrink as the fat is destroyed.
 If you wish, you can go to work the next day.

 Second, you could consider liposuction, with or without laser or radiofrequency treatments for skin tightening.
 This can be done in the office under local anesthesia with some oral sedation, or in a surgery center with IV sedation or general anesthesia.
 A small incision is made under the chin, and behind each ear if needed.
 Through there, the fluid with numbing Lidocaine and medication to minimize bleeding is given.
 Once numbed, liposuction is done.
 The laser or radiofrequency treatments like Thermitight can also be done to help tighten the skin as it heals.
 A small dressing and chinstrap are then placed to help protect the area and minimize swelling.
 The chinstrap will be worn that first day and night, then at night for up to 2 weeks.